mar10/grunt-yabs/README.md

       },
       // 'check': Assert preconditons and fail otherwise
       check: {
+        allowedModes: null,     // Optionally restrict yabs:target:MODE to this value(s).
+Useful for maintenance branches.
         branch: ['master'],     // Current branch must be in this list
         canPush: undefined,     // Test if 'git push' would/would not succeed
         clean: undefined,       // Repo must/must not contain modifications?